cby-pku/boyuanchen.github.io/_pages/about.md

 I am fortunate to be advised by Professor [Yaodong Yang](https://www.yangyaodong.com/) at Institute for AI, Peking University.

-I am interested in alignment and interaction which is essential to large models and agi.
+I am interested in Alignment and Interaction which is essential to ai systems.
 I'm also interested in Game Theory and Multi-Agent Systems.

 Experiences
 ======